rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

   - rsync
 ---

-# Using `rsync` To Keep Two Machines Synchronized

 ## Prerequisites

 This is everything you will need to understand and follow along with this guide:

-- A machine running Rocky Linux
+- A computer running Rocky Linux
 - To be comfortable with modifying configuration files from the command-line
 - Knowledge of how to use a command line editor (using _vi_ here, but you can use your favorite editor)
-- You will need root access, and ideally be signed in as the root user in your terminal
+- You will need root access or `sudo` privileges
 - Public and Private SSH key pairs
 - Able to create a bash script with `vi` or your favorite editor, and test it.
-- Able to use _crontab_ to automate the running of the script
+- Able to use `crontab` to automate the running of the script

 ## Introduction

-Using `rsync` over SSH is neither as powerful as [lsyncd](../backup/mirroring_lsyncd.md) (which allows you to watch a directory or file for changes and keep it synchronized in real time), or as flexible as [rsnapshot](../backup/rsnapshot_backup.md) (which offers the ability to backup multiple targets from a single machine).
+Using `rsync` over SSH is not as powerful as [lsyncd](../backup/mirroring_lsyncd.md) (which allows you to watch a directory or file for changes and keep it synchronized in real time), nor as flexible as [rsnapshot](../backup/rsnapshot_backup.md) (which offers the ability to backup multiple targets from a single computer).
 However, it provides the ability to keep two computers up to date on a schedule that you define.

 If you need to keep a set of directories on the target computer up to date, and you do not care about real-time synchronization as a feature, then `rsync` over SSH is probably the best solution.